 The BALCO scandal began as two separate, independent investigations: one by federal agents in California looking into BALCO, and one by investigators for the U.S. Anti-Doping Agency working on a tip from an anonymous source.

 BALCO stands for Bay Area Laboratory Co-Operative.

-Timeline: August 2002 - Federal agents begin investigating BALCO, a California lab suspected of selling banned performance enhancing drugs to athletes.
+August 2002 - Federal agents begin investigating BALCO, a California lab suspected of selling banned performance enhancing drugs to athletes.

 June 2003 - THE USADA receives an anonymous tip that an undetectable, designer steroid is being distributed by Victor Conte, founder of BALCO.
 The tipster sends the USADA a syringe filled with the steroid.
 The tipster is later identified as Trevor Graham, the former coach of runners Tim Montgomery and Marion Jones.